Compact cameras for advanced photographers (pictures)

 The G16, on the other hand, has a great, fast lens and improved (but still not great) performance, but it lacks the articulated display of the other Canon models, and its photo quality isn't significantly better than its last couple of predecessors.

-The Ricoh GR II ($700, £600, not yet available in Australia), which also has a relatively narrow feature set and somewhat better performance, is more current and produces images with almost as good quality.
+The Ricoh GR II ($600, £600, AU$900) which has a relatively narrow feature set is another current option more current and produces images with almost as good quality for a tighter budget.

 The lastest addition to the RX100 series incorporates a 1-inch sensor, but uses a new, faster readout technology that allows it to shoot 4K and high frame-rate video for slow motion.
 It also has a lot of features that serious users need, like timecode and Picture Profiles for different color spaces and gamma settings.
-However, at $950 (£920, AU$1,400) it's on the expensive side for more casual users.
-The less expensive (and I think better designed) Panasonic LX100 ($800, £700, AU$1,000) comes in a close second for easy, high quality 4K movies.
+However, at roughly $800-$950 (£600-£760, AU$1,250) it's on the expensive side for more casual users.
+The less expensive (and I think better designed) Panasonic LX100 ($700, £450, AU$900) comes in a close second for easy, high-quality 4K movies.

 If money is no object, spring for the $4,250 Leica Q (£2,900, AU$5,700).
 Great photo and video quality, stellar lens, and an unusually modern feature set for a Leica, which includes decent autofocus.